kit-data-manager/ro-crate-java/README.md

 }
 ```

-If there is no special method for including relative entities (id properties) one can use `.addIdProperty("key","value")`.
+If there is no special method for including relative entities (ID properties) one can use `.addIdProperty("key","value")`.

 ```java
  PersonEntity alice = new PersonEntity.PersonEntityBuilder()